HabitatFramework/UserGuide/faq/faq.rst

 **How do I report a new bug or propose a change in the tool?**

-	Please check the existing known issues and change requests on `HabitatFramework/HLUTool/Issues <https://github.com/HabitatFramework/HLUTool/issues>`_ before reporting/proposing new issues or changes.
-New issues or proposed changes can be posted on the `ALERC forum <http://forum.lrcs.org.uk/viewforum.php?id=24>`_
+	Please check the existing known issues and change requests on GitHub at `github.com/HabitatFramework/HLUTool/issues <https://github.com/HabitatFramework/HLUTool/issues>`_ before reporting/proposing new issues or changes.
+New issues or proposed changes can be posted on the Knowledge Hub forum at `khub.net/group/association-of-local-environmental-records-centres/group-forum <https://khub.net/group/association-of-local-environmental-records-centres/group-forum>`_